 Patience that is Dreaming in the Face of Fear

-There is another, more nuanced idea about patience that is vital to grasp, and without realizing it, we all grapple with it every day.
+There is another, more nuanced idea about patience that is vital to grasp, and while we may not recognize it, we all grapple with it every day.

 The man who fell off his bike was overworking himself at the office.
-With life-threatening injuries after getting hit by a car, he is awakened and begins to ponder his current mission in life.
+With life-threatening injuries after getting hit by a car, he was awakened and began to ponder his current mission in life.
 Coping wasn’t about being patient in the conventionally understood way, he realized.
-It was purely about the perspective that his patience gave him, patience that Allah gave to inherently possess, if he would only take heed and listen.
+It was purely about the perspective that his patience gave him, patience that Allah gave him to inherently possess, if he would only take heed and listen.

 Allah wanted him to believe, but to believe is the bottom line, and deep down none of us enjoy settling for that.